Saxby All Saints: Landmarks

 Saxby's parish church is dedicated to All Saints and is a Grade II listed building.
 It was built by George Gilbert Scott between 1845 and 1849, with its pyramid-roofed tower, described by Pevsner as "less correct" and looking "as if it was meant for a town hall", added by in 1873 by Neville.
 All Saints' style is late 13th-century and includes north aisle stained glass by Charles Eamer Kempe, added in 1876.
 The limestone ashlar church has a Westmorland slate roof, a three-bell tower with crocketed pinnacles, and an embattled parapet.
 The interior comprises a chancel of three bays and a nave of five bays, with monuments to the Barton family.
 Kelly's Directory describes the church as "a beautiful edifice" with an 1871 "excellent organ" and church plate from the 16th century.
 A church clock was added to the tower by the parishioners in 1893, to commemorate the coming of age of Henry John Hope Barton, and the 1904 chancel screen was carved in the village.
 The church register dates from 1719.
 The living included a rectory and glebe lands, the gift of the Barton family and estate.

 The Queen Victoria limestone column monument and drinking trough, with its waterspout a carved lion's head, also commemorates Frederick Horsley "Having been for 42 years the faithful and respected steward of this Estate".
 The monument is Grade II listed.

 Saxby Hall is a brick-built, Grade II listed, 18th-century building remodelled in the early 19th century, with its west wing remaining from the earlier structure.
 It was the home of the Barton family.

 Further listed landmarks are the mid- to late 18th-century brick-built Saxby Manor, the 1853 yellow-brick Old Rectory, and the 17th-century Lodge Cottage and Ivy House with barn, all on Main Street, and the mid-19th-century Saxby Bridge, on North Carr Lane, which spans the River Ancholme.

 Community

 Village population in 1991 was 220 and has changed little since (currently 237).

 The ecclesiastical parish is also Saxby All Saints, part of the Saxby (Plurality) group of the Deanery of Yarborough.
 The 2013 incumbent is The Revd David Rowett.

 The village lies on the Brigg to Immingham and South Ferriby to Scunthorpe bus routes.

 It is home to the SaxbyFlix cinema, a community cinema project set up to provide the Low Wold Villages with a real cinema experience.

+'The Saxby Carol', a Christmas carol, was composed specifically for the village in 2023 by resident musician Lucy Marshall.